yur-highness/cronos/README.md

+# Cronos

+Cronos is a task management application that helps you organize and prioritize your tasks efficiently.
+It provides a user-friendly interface and powerful features to streamline your workflow.

+## Features

+- **Drag and Drop**: Easily move tasks between columns using drag and drop functionality.
+- **Real-time Updates**: See changes made by other users in real-time.
+- **Task History**: Track every change made to a task and revert back to previous versions if needed.
+- **Video Scheduler**: Schedule tasks with video integration.
+- **Lightning Fast**: Drag and drop tasks with instant updates across all your devices in real-time.
+- **Smart Organization**: Organize tasks by status with customizable columns and priority levels.
+- **Timeline View**: Visualize your tasks on a timeline and schedule.

+## Usage

+1. Sign up or sign in to your account.
+2. Create a new task or edit an existing one.
+3. Use drag and drop to move tasks between columns.
+4. View task history to see changes made to a task.
+5. Schedule tasks with video integration.
+6. Customize columns and priority levels for smart organization.
+7. Visualize tasks on a timeline and schedule.

+## Technologies Used

+- React
+- TypeScript
+- Tailwind CSS
+- Vite
+- Supabase
+- Lucide Icons

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.